What Does Military AWOL and Desertion Mean?

-Absent without leave and desertion are similar in that military members are not where they are supposed to be at a given time.
-However, the biggest difference between the two is time.
+The main difference between the two is time.
 Usually, after one month of being AWOL, a military member can be considered a deserter.
-The National Guard and Reserve have standards as well.
+The National Guard and Reserve have their own standards as well.

-The terms AWOL and Desertion can be easy to confuse.
+There are other key differences between the terms AWOL and desertion, which can be easy to confuse.
 Unauthorized absence from the military falls under three articles of the Uniform Code of Military Justice (UCMJ): Article 85, Desertion; Article 86, AWOL; and Article 87, Missing Movement.
 Of the three, desertion is the most serious offense.

 The offense of desertion, under Article 85, carries a much greater punishment than the offense of AWOL, under Article 86.
-If one is absent without authority for 30 days or more, does the offense change from AWOL to desertion?
-That's not quite true.
-The primary difference between the two offenses is "intent to remain away permanently" or if the purpose of the absence is to shirk "important duty," (such as a combat deployment).
+If one is absent without authority for 30 days or more, that doesn't automatically change AWOL to desertion.
+The primary difference between the two offenses is "intent to remain away permanently" or if the purpose of the absence is to shirk "important duty," such as a combat deployment.

 If a person intends to return to "military control" someday, he is guilty of AWOL, not desertion, even if he was away for 50 years.
 Conversely, if a person was absent for just one minute and then captured, he could be convicted of desertion if the prosecution can prove that the member intended to remain away permanently from the military.

 If the intent of the absence was to miss an important function of his or her job, such as a combat deployment, then the intent to remain away permanently to support a charge of desertion is not necessary.
 However, services such as drill, target practice, maneuvers, and practice marches are not ordinarily considered as an important duty.
 "Important duty" may include hazardous duty, duty in a combat zone, certain ship deployments, and more.